Citation, DOI and article data

 Hampton hump refers to a dome-shaped, pleural-based opacification in the lung most commonly due to pulmonary embolism and lung infarction (it can also result from other causes of pulmonary infarction (e.g. vascular occlusion due to angioinvasive aspergillosis).
-While a pulmonary artery embolism is expected to result in a wedge-shaped infarction, the expected apex of this infarction may be spared because of bronchial arterial circulation in this part, leading to the characteristic rounded appearance of a Hampton hump.
+While a pulmonary embolism is expected to result in a wedge-shaped infarction, the expected apex of this infarction may be spared because of collateral supply from the bronchial arterial circulation, leading to the characteristic rounded appearance of a Hampton hump.

-If the underlying parenchyma doesn't undergo infarction, the Hampton hump will resolve within a week by keeping it typical configuration.
+If the underlying parenchyma does not undergo infarction, the Hampton hump will resolve within a week by keeping its typical configuration.
 This is referred to as the melting sign because its resolution resembles a melting ice cube 2.

 History and etymology